epointal/lf-hiker/readme.md

  * Fixed: no path displayed with mesmerize theme
  * Evolution: add tiles Stamen Terrain
  * Evolution: add german translation
+ * Fixed: conflict with divi theme and option Grab the first post image

 ### 1.6.0 ###
  * Ability to choose the default map tiles